-As a contract for the supply of natural gas in the Union, this contract is a wholesale energy product pursuant to Article 2(4)(a) of REMIT.
+As a contract for the supply of natural gas in the EU, this contract is a wholesale energy product pursuant to Article 2(4)(a) of REMIT.

-Therefore, regardless of the venue where it is traded (broker MTF or OTF), this yearly forward product is not a financial instrument and the prohibitions of insider trading and market manipulation under Articles 3 and 5 of REMIT are fully applicable to transactions in this product.
+Therefore, regardless of the venue where it is traded (broker MTF or OTF), this yearly forward product is not a financial instrument and only the prohibitions of insider trading and market manipulation under Articles 3 and 5 of REMIT are fully applicable to transactions in this product while Articles 14 and 15 of MAR are not applicable.

-Example: WEP that is a financial instrument and to which Articles 3 and 5 of REMIT do not apply
+Example: WEP that is a financial instrument and to which both Articles 14 and 15 of MAR and Articles 3 and 5 of REMIT apply

-Situation: Potential insider trading was identified on the regulated market segment of an organised market place.
-It notably relates to transactions in the product 'Market Area A Power Base Year Future' for the year 2022.
+Situation: Potential insider trading was identified on the regulated market segment of an organised marketplace.
+Notably, the behaviour relates to transactions in the product 'Market Area A Power Base Year Future' for the year 2024.